Tuesday, 5 September 2017

 The meat is tender and spicy but without a gloopy, teeth-jarring sauce; it more than repays the cooking time.

-Whether using the most economic ribs or high-end belly pork slices, poaching them beforehand ensures tender meat which falls off the bone.
+Whether using the most economic ribs or high-end belly slices, poaching them beforehand ensures tender meat which falls off the bone.
 Pre-cooking also reduces fat.

 A rack of ribs or individual ribs also work well so long as the meat is marinaded at least a couple of hours or preferably overnight.

-Fat-cholestrol phobes should cut off any fat before eating.
+Fat/cholesterol-phobes should remove fat before eating.

 The recipe has been in 67's cookbook for ages but may have been adapted from the (London) Times.

-Cost: depends on the meat; £5-10'ish
+Cost: depends on the meat; £10'ish (2025)

 Ingred:

-1 kilo/2 pounds pork spareribs or belly pork slices
+1 kilo/2 pounds ribs or belly slices

 4 tbsp dry sherry/white wine/grape juice